aidanconnolly/ga-ds829-experiments-hypothesis-tests/README.md

 ## Learning Objectives

+By the end of this lesson, students will be able to:
 - Explain the difference between causation and correlation
 - Determine causality and sampling bias using Directed Acyclic Graphs
 - Identify what missing data is and how to handle it